-The value in use is calculated as the discounted future cash flows estimated based on the business plans for one to three years which have been approved by management and uncertainties in the periods beyond the term of the business plan and discount rates determined with reference to the pre-tax weighted-average cost of capital ("WACC") of 5.0%-13.5% (4.5%-14.1% for the year ended December 31, 2020) of the cash-generating units or cash-generating groups.
-The future cash flows are calculated considering assumptions based on external information, such as projected recovery from the economic downturn caused by COVID-19 and the growth rate of market, as well as estimates of the effect of each brand's strategy, the growth rate for the periods beyond the term of the business plan, the terminal growth rate, and others.
+The recoverable amount is calculated as the discounted future cash flows estimated based on the business plans for one to three years which have been approved by management and uncertainties in the periods beyond the term of the business plan and discount rates determined with reference to the pre-tax weighted-average cost of capital ("WACC") of 4.8%-17.2% (5.0%-13.5% for the year ended December 31, 2021) of the cash-generating units or cash-generating groups.
+The future cash flows are calculated considering assumptions based on external information, such as the growth rate of market and effect of cost increases including raw materials, as well as estimates of the effect of each brand's strategy, the growth rate for the periods beyond the term of the business plan, the terminal growth rate, and others.

-The value in use of goodwill recorded on the consolidated statement of financial position sufficiently exceeds the carrying amount of all of the cash-generating units or groups of cash-generating units.
-The Group assessed that the value in use would continue to exceed the carrying amount even if the discount and growth rates fluctuate at a reasonably assumable level.
+Except for goodwill for which impairment losses were recognized, the recoverable amount of the cash-generating units or groups of cash-generating units sufficiently exceeds the carrying amount for the current year.
+The Group assessed that the recoverable amount would continue to exceed the carrying amount even if the discount and growth rates fluctuate at a reasonably assumable level.